 Every year, about 170,000 visitors come to this Museum.
 There is an archaeological park right on the main discovery site, an art trail called “human traces and a Stone Age workshop.
 The audio guide and direction signs provided by the museum are in both English and German.

 The garden area, which has been set up within the museum precinct to depict the museum valley, features numerous attractions along the titled paths, including the “Human traces” Art Trail.
-Additionally, close to the Game Reserve, the wild horses and ‘Aurochs’ can be sighted.
+Additionally, close to the Game Reserve, wild horses and ‘Aurochs’ can be sighted.

 The primary site of excavation where Neanderthal man fossils were found is near the museum.
 There is a collection of unique human fossil casts showcased by the museum, depicting the general hominid evolution and Neanderthal evolution.